William Affleck (1)

 He was posted captain on 4 June 1774, having been charged with recommissioning the Medway 60, and after going out to the Mediterranean in July he served as flag-captain to Vice-Admiral Robert Man on that station.

-On 27 July 1781, having removed to the Southampton 32 in the West Indies, Affleck fell in with the French frigate Fée 32 which had lost her topmasts in a previous engagement.
+On 27 July 1781, having exchanged with Captain William Garnier into the Southampton 32 at Jamaica, Affleck fell in with the French frigate F e 32 which had lost her topmasts in a previous engagement.
 He caught up with his enemy at midnight but was forced to break off the action ninety minutes later after losing a great deal of rigging, and with casualties of four men killed and twenty-three wounded.
 The Southampton was paid off in November 1782.

 In January 1789 Affleck commissioned the new Blonde 32, sailing for Jamaica in May, but he died on 24 December 1791 whilst still commanding her in the West Indies.